liufree/obsidian-querydash/README.md

 **Project Objective**
 The goal of QueryDash is to develop an Obsidian plugin similar to Notion Database, but not limited to database functionality.
+**Since the API of Dataview is used, the Dataview plugin must be enabled.**
 In the future, it will gradually expand with more practical features to help users manage knowledge, tasks, and life more efficiently.

 **language**
 - [English](README.md)